-Merchant Services is contracted entity with the State of Kansas that issues merchant number for credit card operations.
-This company facilitate the processing, settlement, reporting and billing for credit card activity.
+Merchant Services is a contracted entity with the State of Kansas that issues merchant number for credit card operations.
+This company facilitate the processing, settlement, reporting and billing of credit card activity.

 Payment Application Data Security Standards (PA-DSS) is the PCI Council managed program that applies to hardware and software suppliers and others who develop payment applications that store, process, or transmit cardholder data and/or sensitive authentication data, in accordance with the PA-DSS requirements.